ibm-watson-data-lab/metrics-analytics/README.md

 **Note: By using these 2 projects, you can easily instrument your application to track how your users use it and get powerful reports on the data**

 User tasks:
 *  Select the application you want to view reports on.
-Applications are identified by a unique id which is included in the tracking scrip tag. e.g:
+Applications are identified by a unique id which is included in the tracking script tag. e.g:
 `
 <script src="http://metrics-collector.domainname/tracker.js" siteid="my.app.id"></script>
 `